-Criminal Justice majors must also complete a minimum of 24 credits of electives within any Social Science and/or Writing program.
-Social Sciences include Criminal Justice, Anthropology, Geography, Political Science, History and Sociology.
+Criminal Justice majors must also complete a minimum of 24 upper division elective credits in Criminal Justice or within Anthropology, Geography, Political Science, History, Sociology and Psychology.

 Areas of Concentration

-Note: WOU requires that students complete a minor in order to graduate with a BA/BS degree.
-Classes that apply toward a student’s minor program cannot also be counted as electives in the CJ major.
+Note: WOU does not require that students complete a minor in order to graduate with a BS degree in Criminal Justice.
+If a student chooses to take a minor, classes that apply toward the minor program cannot also be counted as electives in the CJ major.

-As part of the Criminal Justice major, students will participate in an unpaid practicum experience (CJ 407 & CJ 409).
-The practicum requires 400 hours of professional experience in an agency related to the criminal justice field.
-This practicum is completed during spring and/or summer terms, toward the end of a student’s program of study.
-For more information regarding the practicum, please see Practicum Requirements.
-Students must submit a Practicum Placement Application at least three terms prior to taking the practicum.
+As part of the Criminal Justice major, students will participate in a practicum experience (CJ 409).
+The practicum requires 132 hours of professional experience in an agency related to the criminal justice field.
+This practicum is completed toward the end of a student’s program of study.
+For more information regarding the practicum, please see the Practicum Essentials.
+Students must submit a Practicum Application to the main Criminal Justice Office in Maaske Hall room 209.

 ► Degree Requirements

 In addition to the requirements necessary to complete the chosen major and minor, students seeking a BS degree from WOU must complete the General Education requirements for all students.

 - See Freshman or Transfer requirements: Undergraduate Admissions Applications

 If you need more information regarding how your previous coursework may transfer to WOU, we would be happy to do a transcript evaluation for you.
 Send an unofficial copy of your transcripts to email@example.com, fax to 503-838-9707, or mail to Criminal Justice Sciences Division at our address below.
 Please indicate that you are requesting a transcript evaluation for the Criminal Justice program when you provide your transcripts.

 Criminal Justice Sciences/Advising